SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

     or do you mean that patterns can be constrained to match against a type?
     Strictly speaking, should only values (and types) have a type?

 ..
-Note:
-   Patterns don't "have" a type in the same way that values have types.
+NOTE: Patterns don't "have" a type in the same way that values have types.
    Patterns match things of certain types.